AsahiLinux/docs/m1n1:User-Guide.md

 Proxy mode provides a USB device interface (available on all Thunderbolt ports) for debugging.
 To use it, connect your target device to your host device with a USB cable (e.g. a USB-C to USB-A cable, with the C side on the m1n1 target).
 See [[m1n1:Developer Guide]] for all the crazy details.
 These are just some simple examples of what you can do.

-When in proxy mode, the host will see two USB TTY ACM devices.
+When in proxy mode, a Linux host will see two USB TTY ACM devices, typically /dev/ttyACM0 & /dev/ttyACM1.
+(In macOS this will be /dev/cu.usbmodemP_01 and /dev/usbmodemP_03).
 The first one is the proper proxy interface, while the second one is reserved for use by the hypervisor's virtual UART feature.
 You should set the `M1N1DEVICE` environment variable to the path to the right device.

 ### Booting a Linux kernel